Differentially Private Learning with Adaptive Clipping: Experiments

 \subsection{Comparison of fixed and adaptive clipping}

-Validation set results with adaptive clipping are shown in Figure \ref{fig:adaptive} and with fixed clipping in Figure \ref{fig:fixed}.
+Validation set results with adaptive clipping are shown in Figure~\ref{fig:adaptive} and with fixed clipping in Figure~\ref{fig:fixed}.
 These charts show that we have identified the noise regime in which performance is beginning to degrade.
-There is always a tradeoff between privacy and utility: as the amount of noise increases, eventually performance will go down.
+There is always a tension between privacy and utility: as the amount of noise increases, eventually performance will go down.
 For the purpose of this study we consider more than a 5\% relative reduction in evaluation metric to be unacceptable.
 Therefore for each task, we look at the level of noise $z^*$ at which the evaluation metric on the validation set is still within 5\% of the value with no noise, but adding more noise would degrade performance beyond 5\%.
 Given $z^*$ for each task, we then choose $C^*$ to be the fixed clip value that gives best performance on the validation set.
+The values of $z^*$ and $C^*$ are shown in Figure~\ref{fig:final-eval} (left).

 For our final test set evaluation, we compare adaptive clipping to the median to fixed clipping at $C^*$.
-The results are in Table \ref{table:medan-vs-fixed}.
-On most tasks, clipping to the median gives nearly the same performance as the best fixed clip chosen in hindsight.
+The results are in Figure~\ref{fig:final-eval} (right).
+We show the average test set performance and bootstrapped 95\% confidence interval over 20 runs varying the random seed used for client selection and DP noise.
+On three of the tasks (\cifar, \emnistae, \shakes), clipping to the median actually outperforms fixed clipping to the best fixed clip chosen in hindsight, and on two more (\emnistcr, \sonwp), the performance is comparable.
 Only on \solr the best fixed clip does perform somewhat better.
-This task seems to be unusual in that best performance comes from very aggressive clipping.
-However, looking at Figure \ref{fig:fixed} (and noting the scale of the $y$ axis), on this task more than the others, getting the exact right fixed clip is important.
+This task seems to be unusual in that best performance comes from aggressive clipping, so a small fixed clip fares better than adaptive clipping to the median.
+However, looking at Figure~\ref{fig:fixed} (and noting the scale of the $y$ axis), on this task more than the others, getting the exact right fixed clip is important.
 The development set recall@5 value of 55.1 corresponds to the optimal fixed clip of 16.0.
 The next larger fixed clip of 27.3 gave a recall of only 51.8, and larger clips fared even worse.
 So an expensive hyperparameter search may be necessary to even get close to this high-performing fixed clip value.